-Daily Light Integral (DLI)
+What Does Daily Light Integral (DLI) Mean?

-Daily Light Integral (DLI) is the amount of photons (light particles) received by a particular area in one day.
+Daily Light Integral (DLI) is the amount of photons (light particles) received by a particular area (1m2) in one day.

-MaximumYield explains Daily Light Integral (DLI)
+Maximum Yield Explains Daily Light Integral (DLI)

-Knowing an area’s particular DLI can help farmers and gardeners in several different ways.
+Knowing an area’s particular Daily Light Integral can help farmers and gardeners in several different ways.
 First, measuring an area’s DLI can help a grower decide which crop variety would grow and thrive best a particular location.
 Additionally, DLI can help growers optimize use of supplemental lighting.